 Personalization is critical to successful marketing in the modern business world.
 According to research by AdAge, one-third of marketers believe personalization will be the most important capability of future marketing.
 Drip marketing allows businesses to deliver relevant information direct to their target’s inbox, creating a personalized experience that is likely to result in higher engagement and conversion rates.

-Do keep in mind that too many drip emails will annoy your audience.
+Do keep in mind that too many drip emails will annoy your audience — there is something like too much of a good thing.
 Like any marketing campaign, strategy is crucial.
 You’ll need to carefully craft your messaging and get your timing just right.
 A bit of experimentation and A/B testing is also a good idea.

 The goal of any drip campaign is to keep users engaged with your product and to ensure your brand stays front of mind.
 But what does drip marketing look like in practice?